 Cedarwood oil has been used for a number of medicinal purposes since ancient times.
 It is an oil that has a woodsy, sweet aroma and is derived from cedar tree bark.
-Various studies have shown that cedrol, which is an active component in cedarwood oil, acts as a sedative, helps to relieve tension, and increases the production of serotonin.
-It benefits users of the oil by providing a soothing effect that eases stress and helps people relax.
-This benefit is important for individuals who have difficulty calming down at the end of the day for a restful night’s sleep.
+Various studies have shown that cedrol, which is an active component in cedarwood oil, acts as a sedative.
+It also helps to relieve tension and increases the production of serotonin.
+Cedarwood benefits users of the oil by providing a soothing effect that eases stress and helps people relax.
+This is important for individuals who have difficulty calming down at the end of the day.
 The results from these studies show that it works best when inhaled.

 - Effects of Cedrol on the Autonomic Nervous System in Three Countries (PDF)

 - Which Essential Oils Can Help You Sleep Better?